 A standard VC deal will usually have a major milestone which is signing a term sheet.
 The termsheet states the main commercial terms, puts the startup on “no-shop” for 30-60 days and allows the investor to invest more in legal and financial due diligence.
 Good investors will push for closing of the deal ASAP.

 However, some investors would delay their progress to the end of the no-shop period, knowing very well the founder position is weakened as time goes by, due to lack of money and for not reaching to new investors in the no-shop period.
 When this time comes, they’ll negotiate the basic terms of the deal even if the new terms contradict those stated in the termsheet.
 This strategy is totally acceptable business practice in Asia, but will result in a culture clash when the investment in question is done in the US for example.

 When doing your due diligence process, make sure to query how “distant” were the closed deals from the termsheet.
 If many new terms were introduced in the closing phase, or the commercial terms were changed in between, consider if this potential deal is worth the risk of entering a no-shop period for.

 Even if a deal is closed, cultural differences may make the partnership hard down the line so make sure that both the investor has the needed flexibility as well as look deeply within yourself if you have the capacity, sensitivity and EQ to deal with these differences without them taking too much of your focus.
 A way to somewhat mitigate this is to accept investment by foreign investors but minimize their influence such as refusing board seats or any extreme veto rights.
 It is possible that without those you won’t be able to close the deal, but quite possibly with those you’ll enter a long term board clash that might not be possible to fix.

 How to avoid the wrong investor?
-Due Diligence your potential investors
+Do your due diligence on potential investors